Why you should care

 I’ve explored your castles, drunk your bubbly and punted your rivers.
 I’ve learned to drive on the “right” side of the road, not to expect much from summer and to call your natives my dearest friends.
 I’ve given birth in your hospitals, edited your newspapers, cheered for your soccer team and toasted the Queen, first for her Golden Jubilee in 2002 and more recently for her 90th birthday.
 And now, having spent most of my adult life in Britain and Europe, I’ve just watched you look over the cliffs of Dover, see the danger below and say, “What the hell, let’s jump!”

 “I’m leaving the country,” a close friend texted me this morning, which is how I learned that my beloved adopted home had voted with its feet to leave the EU.
 “Can I come to the U.S. with you?” she joked.
 But I found no reason to laugh.
 My own Trexit plans — Tracy’s Brexit — predate this week’s vote.
 I’d been dreading the fact that I have to quit both Britain and Europe — we lived in Germany for four years — to move back to the United States in three short weeks.

-And in one foul electoral swoop, their childhood home has gone up in smoke.
+And in one fell electoral swoop, their childhood home has gone up in smoke.

 Despite being 100 percent American, my beautiful daughters — ages 10 and 7 — know nothing of America.
 When people ask them which state they’re from, the answer is “Cambridgeshire.”
 That’s the county of their birth, the only place they really know.
 They’re addicted to Doctor Who, Harry Potter and BBC history documentaries.
 My eldest speaks fluent German from our time in Deutschland, where she fell in love with Tin Tin, rote wurst and Apfelschorle.
 Our youngest never had to dream of pretending to be a fairy-tale princess because there’s forever a castle just a stone’s throw away.